MBL-Woods-Hole/sequenceserver-HOMD/README-HOMD.md

 #### Single DB versions (-allncbi and -allprokka) descripion
 The logic to show only one database (for the single db versions -allncbi and -allprokka) is located
-in the /lib/sequenceserver/routes.rb file:  ```get '/searchdata.json' do```
+in the /lib/sequenceserver/routes.rb file:  ```get '/searchdata.json' do```  about line 100.
-Its important to note that SS must load ALL the databases on startup. (for homd: 3x8600 DBs)
+Its important to note that SS must load ALL the databases on startup. (for homd thats: 3x8600 DBs)
 That is why it is split into prokka and ncbi versions: so that each only loads only half the number.
 To find the one database that is called for in the URL (ie ?gid=SEQF1595.2) I have recorded all the database IDs
 into files (one prokka and one ncbi) which is loaded at runtime and searched to display the (usually) three